Nauroze/Metro-Network-Monitor/README.md

 # Metro Network Monitor

 ## About the Project
 Metro Network Monitor is a software solution aimed at optimizing passenger flow across metro systems by suggesting less crowded routes to commuters.
-This project leverages modern C++ features, including RAII, asynchronous operations, lambdas, and template metaprogramming, along with libraries such as Boost.Asio and JSON for Modern C++.
+This project leverages modern C++ features, including automatic memory management, asynchronous operations, lambdas, templates and more, along with libraries such as Boost.Asio and JSON for Modern C++.
 The network monitor operates a STOMP server that offers a quiet route service to any STOMP clients making itinerary requests.

 ### Design Considerations